bentley-historical-library/bitcurator-intro/episodes/04-reporting.md

 ### Map Your Image AKA How to Create DFXML (with fiwalk)

-Your first goal is to create a DFXML "map" of the disk image.
-This will include all filesystem data, checksums for integrity, and explain the relationships of elements of the disk image.
+Your first goal is to create a Digital Forensics or DFXML "map" of the disk image.
+DFXML is used to automate digital forensics processing, and includes all filesystem data, checksums for integrity, and explain the relationships of elements of the disk image.
+We'll do this using fiwalk, a program that processes a disk image using the SleuthKit library (a library and collection of command line tools that allow you to investigate disk images for various file systems) and outputs its results in Digital Forensics XML.

 **Tool:** fiwalk

 **To run:** Use fiwalk in the terminal.

 **Command syntax:**

 ```
-fiwalk -f -X <output filename> <input image file>
+fiwalk -f -X <output filename_dfxml.xml> <input image file.E01>
 ```

-This command tells the terminal to run `fiwalk`, run the "file" command on each file that it finds (`-f`), write the results to an XML file with the specified filename (`-X <output filename>`) and identifies the source of the analysis (the EWF image).
+This command tells the terminal to run `fiwalk`, run the "file" command on each file that it finds (`-f`), write the results to an XML file with the specified filename (`-X <output filename_dfxml.xml>`) and identifies the source of the analysis (the EWF image).

 ### File Summaries and Reports AKA How to Run brunnhilde to Report on the Disk Image

-Your next goal is to create a summary of file types, duplicates, and any hard to identify files.
+Your next goal is to create a summary of file types, duplicates, and any hard to identify files using Brunnhilde.
+Brunnhilde runs Siegfried, a signature-based file format identification tool, against a specified directory or disk image, loads the results into a sqlite3 database, and queries the database to generate reports to aid in triage, arrangement, and description of digital archives.
+The program will also check for viruses unless specified otherwise, and will optionally run bulk_extractor against the given source.

 **Tool:** brunnhilde